bedrockstats/bedrockstats/README.md

 Just search a user and click "Get stats"

 ## Open source
-Use the source code for whatever you want, just give credit!
+Use the source code for whatever you want, just give credit! (no skidding!)

 ## Wide range of support
 Instead of supporting 1 server, we support multiple in the same place!